johnbe4/getSeoSitemap/readme.txt

 URLs inside pdf files will not be scanned and will not be included into sitemap.
 It checks page title and page size to improve SEO.
 You must use only absolute URLs inside the site.
-Before saving the new sitemap.xml and sitemap.xml.gz, this script creates two backup copies of the previous ones if they already exist.
+Before saving the new sitemap.xml.gz, this script creates a backup copy of the previous one if it already exists.
-Those two copies will be named sitemap.back.xml and sitemap.back.xml.gz.
+This copy will be named sitemap.back.xml.gz.
-There are not any automatic functions to submit updated sitemap to google or bing.
+There is not any automatic function to submit updated sitemap to google or bing.
 That is because I discovered search engines prefer submission by their webmaster tools.
 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.
+This script checks page title amd page size to improve SEO.
 There is not any maximum limit of URLs number to scan and to add to sitemap.

 Using getSeoSitemap, you will be able to give a better surfing experience to your clients.